christian-monch/dump-things-server/README.md

         # A token and collection-specific label, that defines "zones" in which incoming
         # records are stored.
 Multiple tokens can share the same zone, for example if
         # many clients with individual tokens work together to build a collection.
-        # (Since this token does not allow right access, "incoming_label" is ignored and
+        # (Since this token does not allow write access, "incoming_label" is ignored and
         # left empty here (TODO: it should not be required in this case)).
         incoming_label: ''